kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

     cron: "0 0 * * *"

 ```
-Here we have four tasks that each run a BigQuery query.
+Here we have four tasks, each executing a query within a BigQuery cloud data warehouse.

 - **Task 1** - `aggregate-sales`: This task aggregates the sales data by date and product category.
 The aggregated data is then written to a new BigQuery table sales_agg.